-The intent marketing business may grow slower than anticipated, and we may not benefit from growth in the market to the degree expected due to stronger offerings by competitors, pricing pressures, or other factors.
-Until we are able to scale and differentiate the intent marketing business, it will be vulnerable to loss of, or reduction in spending by, larger buyers.
-We compete for demand with well-established companies that have technological advantages stemming from their experience in the market, and we must continue to adapt and improve our demand technology, including the technology we acquired from Chango, to compete effectively.
-Client demands for transparency and pricing concessions have increased significantly, and more quickly than we previously expected, making it difficult for us to increase our business with some clients, causing others to reduce their spending, reducing our take rate in some transactions with demand sources, and requiring us to adapt our intent marketing business model, including to provide less expensive self-service offerings and more transparent pricing alternatives.
-We believe that our buyer cloud take rates will continue to decline over time due to increasing demand for pricing transparency and general competitive pressures.
-Even if the market develops as anticipated, buyers and sellers may not embrace our combined offerings due to various factors, and Chango's historical success in its market may be more difficult to translate to our client base and infrastructure than anticipated, making synergies elusive.
-Market practices and regulation related to data capture and use are complex and evolving, and development or enforcement of restrictions could make it difficult for us to achieve or sustain data-driven competitive advantages.
-In addition, growth in our intent marketing business may cause some of our legacy clients to perceive us as a competitor for brand or agency clients and therefore reduce their business with us.
+In order to increase the demand on our platform, we have made significant investments in our buyer offerings, including through our acquisition in April 2015 of Chango Inc. However, our intent marketing business has grown slower than anticipated, and performed below our expectations due to changes in the market, stronger offerings by competitors, pricing pressures, and other factors.
+As a result, we are adapting our buyer offerings based upon various assumptions and expectations, including market growth, acceleration in the development of our Orders business, and viability of our guaranteed audiences initiative.
+We compete for demand with well-established companies that have technological advantages stemming from their experience in the market, and we must continue to adapt and improve our demand technology to compete effectively.
+Client demands for transparency and pricing concessions have increased significantly, and more quickly than we previously expected, making it difficult for us to increase our business with some clients, causing others to reduce their spending, reducing our take rate in some transactions with demand sources, requiring us to provide less expensive self-service offerings and more transparent pricing alternatives.
+Buyers and sellers may not embrace our offering due to various factors, including the perception that competitors have superior technology or produce better results.